Juanmcuello/garufa/README.md

 Garufa
 ====

-A websocket server compatible with the Pusher protocol.
+An open source server implementation of the [Pusher][pusher] protocol.

 **IMPORTANT:** Garufa is currently in alpha version, which means it is not production ready, but you are free to use it and test it.
 Any feedback is